About

 Eleanor Cummins is a therapist and writer.

 Eleanor is a graduate of the Columbia University School of Social Work, where she was a member of the 2024-2025 DBT Training Program, in collaboration with Behavioral Tech Institute.
-Eleanor has received additional training in eye movement desensitization and reprocessing (EMDR) through the Trauma Institute & Child Trauma Institute.
-She is skilled in exposure and response prevention (ERP), cognitive behavioral therapy (CBT), and mindfulness.
+Eleanor has received additional training in DBT-Sleep for insomnia through Honest Sleep and in eye movement desensitization and reprocessing (EMDR) through the Trauma Institute & Child Trauma Institute.
+She is skilled in exposure and response prevention (ERP).

 Prior to her work as a therapist, Eleanor spent a decade working as a science journalist.
 In her free time, she is a New York City tour guide and amateur collage artist.
 She continues to write about emerging topics in psychotherapy.